 Sticker shock.
 It comes with most large purchases, and takes some of the fun out of your new toy, car, or well, bathroom.
 If you’re planning a large purchase it’s wise to have a budget in mind before you talk to a salesperson because their job is to increase your budget.
 And if you don’t have one to start with, the sky’s the limit.

 If your purchase involves several smaller parts, such as a remodeling project that stretches out for weeks and involves multiple contractors and suppliers, a budget is absolutely essential.
 You need to understand all the moving parts so you can control costs along the way, rather than just waiting for the bill at the end.

-While I’m planning our bathroom remodel (see the before pics here so you can share in my motivation), I thought I’d share my budgeting process with you.
+While I’m planning our master bathroom remodel (see the before pics here so you can share in my motivation), I thought I’d share my budgeting process with you.

 How I Learned Remodel Budgeting